Marc Sleen: TV documentary work

 Marc Sleen was also known as a traveller and animal friend.
 He made 35 safaris to Africa between 1961 and 1991, making more than 20 documentaries for the Vlaamse Radio- en Televisieomroep, mostly for the TV show "Allemaal Beestjes".
 A few books and records about his safaris appeared as well.
 Many of his comics featured animals and countries he has visited.

 Legacy

 Marc Sleen is commonly considered one of the big names of the Flemish comics, together with Willy Vandersteen and Jef Nys.

 In 2005 he was selected as one of the 111 nominees for the title "The Greatest Belgian" (De Grootste Belg) in the Flemish edition.
 He ended in 48th place.

 On 19 June 2009, a museum dedicated to his life and career was opened in Brussels: the Marc Sleen Museum.
 Both Marc Sleen as well as King Albert II of Belgium were present.
 The king was a fan of Nero since his youth and both he and Baudouin of Belgium learned Dutch by reading "Nero".

 Sleen died at the age of 93 on the evening of 6 November 2016.
 He was buried in the Campo Santo in Ghent.

+On 1 January 2030, all comic characters by Marc Sleen will officially enter public domain.